 “We took action against the possibility of electronic issues from the very beginning, with safeguards integrated into our batteries like automatic shutoff and smart chargers that prevent overcharging.
 We properly age all batteries before shipment and retest mAh to ensure the highest standards.”

-Electronic cigarettes incorporate a microchip that prevents both over-discharge rates and under-voltage conditions of the battery.
+Electronic cigarettes use a microchip that prevents both over-discharge rates and under-voltage conditions of the battery.
 Safety chargers prevent overcharging and subsequent thermal runaway.
 Even the new high-powered, high wattage MODS used for sub-ohm vaping have safety features, although those come with higher risks of overheating if used incorrectly, or if they are damaged.
-They are more complicated to use and are designed for responsible users.
-Still, all batteries are electronic devices which can fail if short-circuited.
-It's wise to turn off your battery when it's not in use.

 The greatest danger, according to reputable e-cigarette forums lies with modified ecigarettes, such as putting two lithium ion batteries together in a metal tube.
 This dangerous device, known as “pipe” or “tube” mod is counterfeit and definitely not available within the legal commercial e-cigarette market.